A Helpful Guide for Understanding Your Most Powerful Dreams

 That being said, there is a possibility that these people simply just don’t remember their dreams!

-A 2015 study printed in the Journal of Dream Research out of France found that indeed, everybody does in fact dream.
+A 2015 study printed in the Journal of Dream Research out of France found that, indeed, everybody does, in fact, dream.
 This research looked at 289 random people and studied their sleep patterns and body movements.
-Everyone included in this study in fact, had a dream, even if they had claimed beforehand that they “do not dream.”
+Everyone included in this study, in fact, had a dream, even if they had claimed beforehand that they “do not dream.”

 You simply may not remember dreams because they happen when your brain waves are slowest and longest, and they don’t deposit information into your memory bank.